IslamTayeb/NLP-spotify/README.md

 2. **Create a new branch:** `git checkout -b <feature_name>`
 3. **Make your changes** and commit them with descriptive messages.
 4. **Push** your branch: `git push origin <feature_name>`
 5. **Create a pull request** explaining your changes.
 Adhere to the existing coding style, include thorough tests where applicable, and ensure the application remains fully functional.
+A well-written pull request description detailing the changes and their impact is highly appreciated.